 Asbury Woods Nature Center is a vibrant non-profit, which offers quality internship experiences for highly motivated recent graduates and current students.
-We are now accepting applications for our 12-month Environmental Education internship program for the 2017-18 program year.
+We are still accepting applications for our 12-month Environmental Education internship program for the 2017-18 program year.
 Review of applications is ongoing and the positions remain open until filled.

 Recent college graduates who are interested in gaining a more in-depth professional experience should apply for the 12 month environmental education internship program.
 This program includes a stipend and on-site housing for interns who commit to 35-40 hours per week of work.

-For students who have recently completed an undergraduate or Masters degree in a natural science AND have interest in exploring the field of environmental education, this yearlong, internship is a great way to get professional experience.
-Environmental Education (EE) interns work with children ages preK – 12th grade, helping to deliver are school curriculum.
+For students who have recently completed an undergraduate or Masters degree in a natural science AND have interest in exploring the field of environmental education, this yearlong internship is a great way to get professional experience.
+Environmental Education (EE) interns work with children ages preK – 12th grade, helping to deliver our school curriculum.
 EE interns also teach our nature-based summer camp.
 EE interns share their passion for nature and create opportunities for children to explore, discover and learn.
 They also assist with caring for animals on exhibit, deliver outreach programs to schools, and assist with a variety of programs and events throughout the year.
 All EE interns receive a weekly stipend of $125 and on-site housing in the Intern House at Brown’s Farm Barn.

 One EE internship position, in addition to above responsibilities, includes serving as the Resident Assistant for the Intern House.
-The Resident Assistant assists with the staff with the management of the Intern House.
+The Resident Assistant assists the staff with the management of the Intern House.
 The intern in this position is provided with a private room in the Intern House and a $150 weekly stipend.

 To apply for the Environmental Education Internship or the Naturalist Internship Program the following items are required: